eric19960304/Ridesharing-App-For-HK/README.md

 4. modify the content of `serverURL` in `config.js` file, to the local/public IP address of the machine this server to be running on

+5. Setup all back-end services described at https://github.com/eric19960304/FYP-Server

-Install packages (under project's root directory):
+Install npm packages (under project's root directory):

 `yarn`

-Run the project:
+To start the Expo-cli development tool:

 `yarn start`

+Follow the instruction of the Expo-cli to start the App in your smartphone.